srhall2314/LitigatorsAi/promptsarchive.md

 ### Execution Flow

-1. **Tier 2**: All 5 agents evaluate citations in parallel, providing numeric scores (1-10)
+1. **Tier 2**: All 5 agents evaluate citations in parallel
-2. **Consensus Calculation**: System calculates:
+2. **Consensus Calculation**: System determines agreement level
-   - Average score, variance, and standard deviation from 5 agent scores
-   - Agreement level based on standard deviation
-   - Recommendation based on average score
-3. **Tier 3 Escalation**: Code-based decision using:
+3. **Tier 3 Escalation**: Citations with split decisions (3/2 or worse) are escalated
-   - High variance (standard deviation > 2.0) OR
-   - Low average score (< 6.0)
 4. **Tier 3 Investigation**: All 3 agents investigate citations comprehensively in parallel (unlike Tier 2, they don't split investigation by dimension - all investigate fully)
-   - **Tier 3 evaluates independently** without seeing Tier 2 results (eliminates anchoring bias)
-5. **Tier 3 Consensus**: System calculates consensus from 3-agent panel risk assessments
+5. **Tier 3 Consensus**: System calculates consensus from 3-agent panel

 ### Response Parsing

-- Tier 2 responses are parsed to extract numeric score (1-10) and reasoning
+- Tier 2 responses are parsed to extract verdict and reason codes
-- Tier 3 responses are parsed to extract risk level (LOW_RISK/MODERATE_RISK/NEEDS_ADDITIONAL_REVIEW) and reasoning
+- Tier 3 responses are parsed to extract verdict (VALID/INVALID/UNCERTAIN), reasoning, and reason codes (similar to Tier 2)
-- Tier 3 consensus is calculated from 3-agent panel risk assessments
+- Tier 3 consensus is calculated from 3-agent panel evaluations

 ---